 How should we haul the foals?
 Can we tie them in a slot in our trailer?

 Not unless you want a baby with a broken neck, legs, back, pelvis, jaw, etc. These foals should NEVER be tied until they are older, more mature, and are professionals at leading and giving to pressure.
-When hauling these foals, you need to take all dividers out of your trailer.
-The idea you should have when prepping your trailer for a baby is that you want it to resemble a stall.
+When hauling these foals, you need to take ALL dividers out of your trailer.
+The idea you should have when prepping your trailer for a baby is that you want it to resemble an open box stall.
 Nothing to get legs, heads, and feet caught in, and one big open space.
 Think if YOU were a foal, if you fell down, what would you hit when you scrambled back up?
-It needs to be bedded with hay/straw or shavings, and for long trips (3+ hours) you will need to have a bucket we can pour milk into and a container with a lid to store milk in while you drive (so it doesn't spill).
+Take a board or pole that is about the width of a foal's leg and if you can stick it anywhere in the trailer... board that area up.
+Tying temporary plyboard can modify almost any trailer to work.
+It MUST be bedded with clean hay/straw/shavings, and for long trips (3+ hours) you will need to have a bucket we can pour milk into AND a container with a lid to store milk in while you drive (so it doesn't spill).
 Your floor needs to be SOLID, your walls need to be SOLID.
-If you show up with a trailer floor we can hit with a sledge hammer and break through, then we will send you packing.
+Stock-trailer type walls with slats up high are fine but you will need to bring a foal blanket if it is cold.
+The doors must be full doors, not just a ramp folded up.
+Feel free to email us a picture of your trailer and ask if it is appropriate.
+If you show up and we have to modify/fix/adjust your trailer to make it safe, we will charge you liberally for all materials used.
+If you show up with a trailer floor or rusty walls we can hit with a sledge hammer and break through, we will send you packing.

 Are they broke to lead/tie/etc?